diku-dk/SysDev/Readme.md

-I have done small modifications to the user interface by adding layout constraints (vertical, grid, or horizontal layout) to the Qwidgets (the red warning signs on the widgets indicated that they were missing constraints.
+I have done small modifications to the user interface by adding layout constraints (vertical, grid, or horizontal layout) to the Qwidgets (the red warning signs on the widgets indicated that they were missing constraints).
 This also enabled the scrollbars (which didn't work in the first version).

 On the input fields I have set the maximum width and also the maximum characters.
-I have also used an inputMask (Property Editor) on the CPR-number as "999999-9999" and a maxLength of 11 making it imposible to enter anything but the 10 digits.
+I have also used an inputMask (Property Editor) on the CPR-number as "999999-9999" and a maxLength of 11 making it impossible to enter anything but the 10 digits.
 This way I have better control on what the user inputs.
 Same has been done on the Zip code (4 digits).